 English

-Intelligence Agencies in the United States
+Intelligence Agencies In The United States

-4. Coast Guard Intelligence: The key role of this intelligence agency is to provide the information to homeland and protect economic well-being of the country through providing the services on international waters.
+4. Coast Guard Intelligence: The key role of this intelligence agency is to provide information to the homeland and protect the economic well-being of the country through providing services on international waters.

 6. Office of Intelligence and Counterintelligence: The key role of this IA is to provide information regarding foreign intelligence agencies.